Pablo Reyes Player Props: Red Sox vs. Twins

 - Reyes is hitting .308 with four doubles and four walks.

+- He has not hit a home run in his 21 games this year.

-- In five games this season (23.8%), Reyes has picked up an RBI, including two games with multiple runs batted in.
+- Reyes has driven in a run in five games this season (23.8%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.